rustfoundation/foundation.rust-lang.org/news/welcoming-sage-griffin-rust-foundation-communities-advocate.md

 Sage will regularly work with the Rust Foundation team, the Rust Project Teams and Working Groups, individual maintainers, and the wider Rust communities around the world.

-Welcome to the Rust Foundation, Sage\!
+Welcome to the Rust Foundation, Sage!